Tukhtaevoff/Tukhtaevoff/README.md

 Frontend | Software | Engineer
 ------------------------------

 I've been coding for more than 5 months as Frontend developer and I am currently learning new technologies which are high-demanding these days.
 Actually I'm having a practice working on a real project.
-My purpose is to get a better job, working in IT company with a great team and in the future I am gonna get senior Frontend developer
+My purpose is to get a better job, working in IT company with a great team and in the future I am gonna be senior Frontend developer

 * 🌍  I'm based in Tashkent, the capital of Uzbekistan
 * 🖥️  See my portfolio at [GitHub](http://github.com/Tukhtaevoff/my_shop)